hzyhzya/hw4/README.md

 0

-What are two ways of increasing the spacing between rings? one is chang the number 20 in "i = i + 10" to a larger number.
+What are two ways of increasing the spacing between rings? one is change the radius of the circle(the number 20 in "i = i + 10" to a larger number).
+The second one has increased the distance between the circle and circle.

-How can you make the ellipse trail longer? chang the numeber -50, both in "x = x.slice(-50)" and "y = y.slice(-50)", to a smaller number
+How can you make the ellipse trail longer? change the numeber -50, both in "x = x.slice(-50)" and "y = y.slice(-50)", to a smaller number